gcrois/gregory.croisdale/src/content/blog/langjam-gamejam/day_-1.md

 5. Shortcuts + automation
 6. Cell permissions, formatting
 7. Controlling AI in a fun and live way (like my project, [DeckFlow](https://deckflow.org/), or my friend Shm's project, [DreamSheets](https://people.eecs.berkeley.edu/~bjoern/papers/almeda-dreamsheets-chi2024.pdf))
+8. What are some unique ways I could embed a narrative?

 ## The Game

 I hope to update this blog post daily throughout my journey, with live links to playable prototypes.

 If you are interested in joining this GameJam, do it here: https://langjamgamejam.com!
 Make sure to join the Discord!

+...also, I am legally obligated to inform you that you have lost [the game](<https://en.wikipedia.org/wiki/The_Game_(mind_game)>).
+Sorry.